Wiechciu/text-forge/docs/menus.md

 !!!
 Note

-    This is an experimental feature and can have wrong behavior.
+    This feature is experimental and may behave unexpectedly.

 ### Remove All Indents
 Removes all indention and white spaces in both side of all lines.